Chawton House Surgery

 The Surgery will obviously be under immense strain, and you will notice significant changes at the Surgery to cope with the fast moving situation.
 At this time we are looking to move to minimise footfall in the Surgery as far as reasonably possible, whilst still addressing all of our patients needs and concerns.

 Despite the changes being implemented across the NHS to cope with the Coronavirus Crisis, please remember that other health problems still arise, and that the NHS is ‘Open for business’.
 More information about accessing help for other health problems can be found on the NHS Open for Business page.

 Changes to usual services:

-If your reason for coming to the surgery is for a query or to drop off paperwork you will be encouraged to use a different method of contact such as online, by phone or by email.
+If your reason for coming to the Surgery is for a query or to drop off paperwork you will be encouraged to use a different method of contact such as online, by phone or by email.
 We are unable to accept any paper prescription requests, clinic or other letters at Reception but you can post these through our letterbox in the front door.
 Please note that all paperwork is quarantined for 24 hours so if your request is urgent, please ring or email.

 Where possible, non-urgent treatment will be delayed until the crisis shows signs of easing.